Benjamski/hackathon/README.md

 Selfies.
 Everywhere I look, there are selfies.
 Selfies at the bar, selfies on the train, selfies in front of me at a concert because they want to show their friends how unenthused I am about their selfies.
-This needs an immediate solution.
 How can we make selfies unappealing to the youth?
-Some sort of satire site listing the dangers of vanity?!
-HOW DO I REACH THESE KEEDS?!
+Negative and positive reinforcement sound like a great start.
+Leverage a facial recognition API to somehow negatively reward image uploads including faces and positively reward images that don't.
+Remember, these are mainly millenials we're targeting, so make it enticing!

 ## Deliverables